o2r-project/o2r-shipper/README.md

     pip install -r requirements.txt

-or use dockerfiles where applicable.
+or use the Dockerfile.

 ---

-## 1. Options
+## 1. Options for the shipper service

 shipper.py is using external API calls to manage file depositions to repository.